pauloukakis/Teifi-assignment2/README.md

 License
 This project is provided as part of an assignment and does not include a specific license.
 Adjust licensing terms as needed.

-Use this README as a template and adjust any details based on your actual project configuration and how you set up the environment variables, scripts, or other specifics.